AustingDong/CoverLetter_Generator/README.md

+# CoverLetter_Generator
-# CoverLetter_Generator is a project based on gpt4.0 that autocompletes your cover letter
+## CoverLetter_Generator is a project based on gpt4o that autocompletes your cover letter
 1. Modify your config:
     Go to "change_settings.ipynb" to get details.